Dean, College of Computer, Mathematical, and Natural Sciences

 - Ph.D., University of North Carolina at Chapel Hill, 1994

-Amitabh Varshney is Interim Vice President for Research at the University of Maryland.
-Varshney joined the UMD faculty in 2000 as a faculty in computer science and since 2010, has served as director of the UMD Institute for Advanced Computer Studies (UMIACS).
+Amitabh Varshney is the Dean of the College of Computer, Mathematical and Natural Sciences and Professor of Computer Science.
+He served as director of the UMD Institute for Advanced Computer Studies (UMIACS) from 2010 to 2018 and as the interim Vice President for Research during 2016 - 2017.
 A leader in interactive visual computing research, Varshney’s work has focused on exploring the applications of high-performance computer graphics and visualization in science, engineering, and medicine.
 His research results are being used in climate modeling, plasma physics, nanomanufacturing, the design of buildings, cars, and submarines, medical imaging, gene sequencing, and the creative arts.
 He has engaged in research collaborations with a variety of partners in industry and government agencies.

 Varshney has worked on the design and implementation of virtual walkthroughs of proposed structures, such as buildings, automobiles and submarines.
 His research in molecular graphics has involved devising new algorithms for parallel and analytical computation and visualization of molecular surfaces, their interfaces, and electrostatics.